dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

 ----------

   name (True, list, None)
-    Name for the alert policy.

-    This is applicable only when \ :emphasis:`state`\  is \ :literal:`present`\  and first one is picked if multiple values is provided.
+    Name of an alert policy or a list of alert policies.

     More than one policy name is applicable when \ :emphasis:`state`\  is \ :literal:`absent`\  and \ :emphasis:`state`\  is \ :literal:`present`\  with only \ :emphasis:`enable`\  provided.

   state (optional, str, present)
-    \ :literal:`present`\  allows to create an alert policy or update if the policy name already exists.
+    \ :literal:`present`\  allows you to create an alert policy or update if the policy name already exists.

-    \ :literal:`absent`\  allows to delete an alert policy.
+    \ :literal:`absent`\  allows you to delete an alert policy.

   enable (optional, bool, None)
-    \ :literal:`true`\  allows to enable an alert policy.
+    \ :literal:`true`\  allows you to enable an alert policy.

-    \ :literal:`false`\  allows to disable an alert policy.
+    \ :literal:`false`\  allows you to disable an alert policy.

     This is applicable only when \ :emphasis:`state`\  is \ :literal:`present`\ .